AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/github.md

   </tr>
   <tr>
    <td role="rowheader">Maximum number of returned forks</td>
-   <td>Set the maximum number of results that Workfront Fusion will work with during one cycle. </td>
+   <td>Set the maximum number of results that [!DNL Workfront Fusion] will work with during one cycle. </td>
   </tr>
  </tbody>
 </table>